 This is a classic recipe that I’ve made several times, but just never wrote it down.
-You will probably see many others that are similar, because it is a classic.
-I made my own marinara sauce, but store-bought is just fine as well.
+You will probably see many others that are similar because it is a classic.
+However, I prefer using ricotta cheese instead of the more classic mozzarella cheese on top.

 Ingredients needed for Classic Chicken Parmesan:

 - Chicken – This recipe calls for three boneless chicken breasts, butterflied and cut in half.
 See pictures below.
 If you are using extra large chicken breasts, you may want to pound them to make them thinner.